Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-03-31-playwright-first-steps.md

 Hannes Leitner not only brought Playwright to my attention but also introduced me to WEBCON BPS.
 After playing a bit with Playwright I got reminded of the time when I first started to play with WEBCON BPS.
 Let's see whether this feeling will last in the upcoming weeks.
 At the moment I'm really hyped and full of ideas.

 # Important information
-## Target audience
-Even so I'm going for an easy-to-use test creation, I assume that you already have experience with VS Code, JavaScript/TypeScript or are willing to learn it on your own.

 ## General
 Before you continue with the post or heading over to the GitHub repository you should take the following into account:
 1. No previous experience<br/>